- To provide a dance experience that will enhance and enrich the lives of people with and without disabilities.

 - To promote integration rather than segregation.

-- To avoid discrimination on any grounds; to offer its facilities and services to as wide a range of people in need as possible; and to ensure that their views are fully represented.
+- To avoid discrimination on any grounds; to offer its facilities and services to as wide a range of people as possible; and to ensure that everyone’s views are fully represented.

 Aspiration and Potential

 - To place the primary focus on the well-being, development and aspirations of all people with whom it works.

 - To promote social confidence and self-awareness, and to encourage the fulfilment of potential.

 - To pay full regard to individuality, integrity, humanity, right to privacy, and wishes at any time.